carpentries/instructor-training/_extras/training_calendar.md

 <br><br>

-* [August 24-27, 2020](https://www.eventbrite.com/e/online-instructor-training-august-24-27-2020-tickets-111346030976) This event will run for 3.5 hours a day, Monday through Thursday of one week.  *Registration is full, but you may join the waitlist.*
+* August 24-27, 2020 This event will run for 3.5 hours a day, Monday through Thursday of one week.  *Registration closed*
    - 9 am to 12:30 pm North America Pacific
    - 12 noon to 3:30 pm North America Eastern
    - 5 pm to 8:30 pm British Summer time